-- (1) The Procurement Function shall be responsible for the preparation of the contract, based on the standard templates and the agreements reached in the Negotiation Report. - (2) The contract shall be drawn up by the Procurement Function and is subject to financial and legal regulatory clearances prior to his/her signature by the Executive Secretary, his/her delegatee or any other Accounting Officer. - (3) The contract shall be issued in five (5) originals, be stamped on each page with the Procuring Entity's official stamp. - (4) Since the economic conditions offered by the economic operator might change rapidly and invalidate the agreements reached during the negotiation procedures, the contract shall be sent to the economic operator for its signature up to thirty (30) days from that date of notification of the recommendation of the Negotiation Committee for the award of the contract.
+- (1) The Procurement Function shall be responsible for the preparation of the contract, based on the standard templates and the agreements reached in the Negotiation Report. - (2) The contract shall be drawn up by the Procurement Function and is subject to financial and legal regulatory clearances prior to its signature by the Accounting Officer or his/her delegatee. - (3) The contract shall be issued in two (2) originals and be initialled on each page. - (4) Since the economic conditions offered by the economic operator might change rapidly and invalidate the agreements reached during the negotiation procedures, the contract shall be sent to the economic operator for its signature up to thirty (30) days from that date of notification of the recommendation of the Negotiation Committee for the award of the contract. - (5) The economic operator shall be given fifteen (15) days to sign the contract and return one (1) original to the Contracting Authority.
+If it fails to do so, the Contracting Authority may consider cancelling the award of the contract.
+In such case, the negotiation procedures done shall be cancelled or, if the negotiation was conducted with more than one economic operator, shall be reactivated with the one that submitted the next responsive proposal, as the Contracting Authority considers appropriate.

-- (5) The economic operator shall be given fifteen (15) days to sign the contract and return four (4) originals to Procuring Entity.
-If it fails to do so, the Procuring Entity may consider cancelling the award of the contract.
-In such case, the negotiation procedures done shall be cancelled or, if the negotiation was conducted with more than one economic operator, shall be reactivated with the one that submitted the second best proposal, as the Procuring Entity considers appropriate. - (6) The Procurement Function shall verify the power of representation of the natural person who signs the contract on behalf of the awarded bidder.
+(6) The Procurement Function shall verify the power of representation of the natural person who signs the contract on behalf of the awarded bidder.